joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <!--

+But that’s not the whole story.

 I was with 15 or so CTOs and tech leaders from the heaviest hitters of CNCF's end user community.

 If you know nothing about me, you might think I was there to contribute!

 Nope—I was there to be quiet and listen.

 I was there to absorb everything they thought about CNCF's Cloud Native Maturity Model, how they thought about applying it to their organizations, especially from a platform engineering perspective.

 Well, if you’re not familiar…